Introduction to Waves

 The "disturbance" or "variation" can be a change in pressure, electrical intensity or many other things, but there is always a transfer of energy.

-And waves vary about some central value due to a "restoring" force, such as a spring, magnetic force, surrounding pressure, etc.
+And waves vary about some central value due to a "restoring" force, such as a spring, magnetic force, surrounding pressure, and so on.

 Longitudinal vs Transverse